|Articles published on this website in the past

 great much social work for the welfare of people of all walks of life no matter what religion they professed.

-were built about 1000 years ago.
-Saint Meera's temple in Chittodgadh in Rajasthan is an example of a temple
+built about 1000 years ago.
+Saint Meera's temple in Chittodgadh in Rajasthan is an example of a temple built in

 The story of Lord Krishna is truly fascinating.
 There are many versions of the story and most of them depict